Early Middle Ages: Science

 In the ancient world, Greek was the primary language of science.
 Advanced scientific research and teaching was mainly carried on in the Hellenistic side of the Roman empire, and in Greek.
 Late Roman attempts to translate Greek writings into Latin had limited success.
 As the knowledge of Greek declined, the Latin West found itself cut off from some of its Greek philosophical and scientific roots.
 For a time, Latin-speakers who wanted to learn about science had access to only a couple of books by Boethius (c.
 470–524) that summarized Greek handbooks by Nicomachus of Gerasa.
 Isidore of Seville produced a Latin encyclopedia in 630.
-Private libraries would have existed, and monasteries would also keep various kinds of texts.
+Private libraries existed, and monasteries also kept various kinds of texts.

 The study of nature was pursued more for practical reasons than as an abstract inquiry: the need to care for the sick led to the study of medicine and of ancient texts on drugs; the need for monks to determine the proper time to pray led them to study the motion of the stars; and the need to compute the date of Easter led them to study and teach mathematics and the motions of the Sun and Moon.